-The following two figures show two examples of using the Novell BorderManager 3.7 Mail proxy to connect to an external mail server.
-The following figure shows an example of a small company without an internal mail server.
-The Novell BorderManager 3.7 proxy server acts as a mail server, handling all SMTP and POP3 requests from the intranet and the corresponding mail from the external mail server on the Internet.
-The following figure shows a larger company with its own internal mail server.
-The internal mail server uses the Novell BorderManager 3.7 proxy server to exchange mail with outside or public mail servers.
+The following two figures show two examples of using the Novell BorderManager Mail proxy to connect to an external mail server.
+The Figure 5-10 on page 90 shows an example of a small company without an internal mail server.
+The Novell BorderManager proxy server acts as a mail server, handling all SMTP and POP3 requests from the intranet and the corresponding mail from the external mail server on the Internet.
+The Figure 5-11 on page 91 shows a larger company with its own internal mail server.
+The internal mail server uses the Novell BorderManager proxy server to exchange mail with outside or public mail servers.